krzentner/language-world/data/gpt-3.5-turbo/goal_md/button-press-topdown-0.md

-The robot should perform the following steps to push the button down from above:
+To push the button down from above reliably, the robot should perform the following steps:
-1. Line up the gripper as viewed from above
-2. Push down on the button from the top

-To elaborate on these steps:
+    Steps:  1.
+Put gripper above the button  2.
+Move the gripper down until it touches the button  3.
+Push the button down First, put the gripper above the button.
-- First, the robot needs to position the gripper so that it is directly above the button to be pressed.
+    - When the robot's gripper is not above the button, move the robot's gripper until it is above the button Move the gripper down until it touches the button.
-- To achieve this, the robot should move the gripper until it is vertically aligned with the button.
+    - When the robot's gripper is above the button and the robot's gripper is not touching the button, move the robot's gripper down until it touches the button
+    Push the button down.
-- Once the gripper is aligned, the robot can close it around the button and press down from above to activate it.
+    - When the robot's gripper is touching the button, push the button down.